SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/research_machine_learning/setup.md

 SFTP ([Secure File Transfer Protocol](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol)) is a way to access the pi's filesystem through SSH.
 To connect to our pi this way, we will be using [Cyberduck](https://cyberduck.io).
 Cyberduck will allow us to view the pi's filesystem in the same way as we view the local file system on our computer.
 First, you will need to install Cyberduck from [here](https://cyberduck.io).

-Once installed open Cyberduck and you will see an empty screen. **Note** I'm performing this step on a Mac but the steps are identical for both Windows and Linux machines.
+Once installed open Cyberduck and you will see an empty screen. **Note** in the pictures, this performing this step is perfomed on a Mac, but the steps are identical for both Windows and Linux machines.

 ![New Cyberduck Window](figs/cyberduck-new.png)